What are the limitations of a study?

 - This part should comprise around 10-20% of your discussion of limitations.

-The following phrases are frequently used to introduce study limitations:
+The following phrases are frequently used to introduce the limitations of the study:

 - “There may be some possible limitations in this study.”